boldbi/bold-bi-docs/docs/visualizing-data/visualization-widgets/bing-maps.md

 ### Marker Size

-If you wish to modify the size of the marker according to the data, then you can configure that data in the `Marker Size` section.
+If you want to adjust the size of the marker based on the data, you can configure the data in the `Marker Size` section.
 You can only configure the measured field for Marker Size.

 ![BingMap Marker Size Container](/static/assets/visualizing-data/visualization-widgets/images/bing-maps/bingmap-markersize.png)

-After configuring the marker size field, the Bing map renders as follows.
+After configuring the marker size field, the Bing map will be rendered as follows.

 ![Map with Marker Size](/static/assets/visualizing-data/visualization-widgets/images/bing-maps/bingmap-withsize.png)

-> **Note:** After configuring the marker size, the size of marker settings under the property panel will be disabled automatically.
+> **Note:** After configuring the marker size, the marker size settings under the property panel will be automatically disabled.

 ### Marker Tooltip section

-Drag and drop the elements from sections to the `Marker Tooltip` section.
-It will define the marker tooltip value in the bing maps.
-Also, it is an optional section.
+Drag and drop the elements from the sections to the `Marker Tooltip` section.
+This will define the marker tooltip value in the Bing maps.
+This section is optional.

 ![Marker Tooltip fields](/static/assets/visualizing-data/visualization-widgets/images/bing-maps/marker-tooltip.png)